 Overview

-The MeshAgent Chatbot lets you add a conversational (chat/text based) agent to any MeshAgent Room with just a few lines of code!
+The MeshAgent ChatBot lets you add a conversational (chat/text based) agent to any MeshAgent Room with just a few lines of code!
+In this quickstart we’ll build the agent in three phases:- Basic ChatBot: A simple agent with a system prompt (rules)

-- Chatbot with Built-in MeshAgent Tools: Extend our chat agent by adding MeshAgent’s prebuilt tools to interact with the user and write documents to the room.
+- ChatBot with Built-in MeshAgent Tools: Extend our chat agent by adding MeshAgent’s prebuilt tools to interact with the user and write documents to the room.

 - ChatBot with Built-in MeshAgent Tools and Custom Tools: Add our own tools to the agent for use-case specific tasks.